CkIOW/Superstore_Sales_Analysis--MySQL-/README.md

-# Superstore_Sales_Analysis--MySQL-
+# Superstore_Sales_Analysis--MySQL-📈📊
-Welcome to the Superstore Sales Analysis project!
+📍Welcome to the Superstore Sales Analysis project!
 This repository contains the code and documentation for analyzing sales data from a superstore using MySQL.

 ## Overview
 The Superstore Sales Analysis  project aims to gain insights into sales performance, product trends, and customer behavior in a superstore environment.
 By analyzing the dataset and creating reports, we can provide valuable insights to different stakeholders within the organization.

-## Project Steps
+## 💻🔦Project Steps

 1. **Database Creation**:
    - Created a MySQL database and table to store the superstore sales data.